WHY IT is IMPORTANT to REGISTER YOUR LPA

 Making a Lasting Power of Attorney (LPA)

-A solicitor will help you to organise the attorney(s) and witnesses you need.
-And, very importantly, a solicitor will act as the ‘certificate provider’ who verifies that as ‘donor’ you are entering into the agreement of your own free will – not being stampeded or bounced into it!
+A lawyer will help you to organise the attorney(s) and witnesses you need.
+And, very importantly, a lawyer will act as the ‘certificate provider’ who verifies that as ‘donor’ you are entering into the agreement of your own free will – not being stampeded or bounced into it!

 Logistical Complexities Can Easily, and Unintentionally, Invalidate Your LPA

 It is important to understand that logistical complexities can invalidate an LPA.
 For example any intending attorneys can observe each other sign.
 Yet they are barred from witnessing you sign as the donor.
 And they, the intending attorneys, are also barred from being the certificate provider.
 Moreover the donor cannot be a witness either.
 These are sensible safeguards.
 Lawyers know about them.
 And lawyers will prevent you from dropping a clanger!

 Before you (or anyone acting for you) can register your LPA you have to notify people.
 There is a form (the LP3 form) to send to all of the ‘people to notify’ (who are also referred to as ‘people to be told’) that you (or whoever is acting for you) listed in the LPA.

 Those people then have 3 weeks – 21 days – to raise any concerns with the Office of the Public Guardian (OPG).

 As soon as you (or somebody acting for you) send the forms to all of the ‘people to notify’ (who are also referred to as ‘people to be told’) that are listed in the LPA, then you (or whoever acts for you as donor) can move forward and register the LPA with the OPG.

 You can register the LPA yourself as the donor if you’re deemed competent.
 Or an attorney could do it.
 But if they do it you’ll be notified.
 And you’ll be given the chance to object.